Passionate about art and culture?

 - Family enrichment: Let’s just say, my dog is the neighbourhood’s most cultured as my trial audience.
 Yes, your partner and kids will hear it all!

 - A new home: Your sense of belonging in Singapore can only deepen, as from learning comes understanding.
 Plus, sharing your knowledge is most rewarding, from a simple thank you to a heart-lifting round of applause from your visitors.

 - Deeper appreciation of others’ cultures: My end-of-year festivities?
 A succulent Indian Deepavali feast, a moving Hanukkah ceremony and a tropical Christmas under the roof of an iconic Singaporean Black and White house.
 They’re the reward of sharing with like-minded people from across the globe!
 Our docent community is indeed best described as an international pudding with a local cherry on top.

 Are you really cut out for this?

 Whether you’re an eminent art expert or a blank canvas, the docent community welcomes anyone committed to learning and sharing with a flexible enough calendar.
 You can guide at up to 10 institutions with FOM – from the National and Peranakan Museums to the Tyler Print Institute or the Malay and Indian Heritage Centres.
 Depending on the museum, you’ll need two to three mornings a week over a two- to six-month-long training.
 (So, even if you’re not a social butterfly or natural public speaker, you’ll feel confident about leading tours and more by the end.)

 Practical info: FOM trainings start in September 2016, except the Malay Heritage Centre and Tyler Print Institute, which start in April and March, respectively.
-For more info visit the FOM website or email.
-The National Gallery has a stand-alone programme that starts in mid-2016.
+For more info visit the FOM website.

 About Maureen Courcenet